andigan/wall-collective/README.md

 ## Features

+Uses:

-- Uses Node.js express framework.
+- Node.js express framework.
-- Uses MongoDB for persistent storage of element styles.
+- MongoDB for persistent storage of element styles.
-- Uses Socket.IO to share style changes with other clients in real time.
+- Socket.IO to share style changes with other clients in real time.
-- Uses jQuery sparingly.
+- jQuery sparingly.
-- Uses Interact.js for touchscreen rotating and resizing.
+- Interact.js for touchscreen rotating and resizing.
-- Uses HTTP cookie to remember which draggers are activated.
+- HTTP cookie to remember which draggers are activated.

 ## Functionality